puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/administer-cluster/cpu-management-policies.md

 You can toggle groups of options on and off based upon their maturity level using the following feature gates:
 * `CPUManagerPolicyBetaOptions` default enabled.
 Disable to hide beta-level options.
-* `CPUManagerPolicyAlphaOptions` default disabled.
+* `CPUManagerPolicyAlphaOptions` default inactive.
 Enable to show alpha-level options.
 You will still have to enable each option using the `CPUManagerPolicyOptions` kubelet option.

 The following policy options exist for the static `CPUManager` policy: